 Corporate Venture Capital Directory—USA

-- 7-Ventures: the 7-Eleven® corporate venturing arm focused on discovering, partnering and investing in startups that complement 7‑Eleven’s mission of convenience.
+- 7-Ventures: (7-Eleven® CVC): startups that complement 7‑Eleven’s mission of convenience.

 - Ascension Ventures: a strategic healthcare venture fund with more than $800 million in capital under management.